 The word ‘palace’ conjured a more grandiose architecture to what is there in reality, but even though there are no turrets or gold gates, Eltham Palace is still rich in decadence and history.
 Gifted to King Edward VII in 1305, it was one of Henry VIII’s favourite childhood spots, but it fell into disrepair some years later after the Royals favoured going to nearby Greenwich.

 Then came along the Courtaulds – Stephen and Virginia – wealthy textile industrialists who made Eltham their lavish home in 1933.
 Not only did they commission architects to do this but they were also sympathetic to the medieval prominence of The Great Hall which was restored during the build.
 And now Eltham Palace is considered one of the finest examples of Art Deco design in Britain today.

-Stepping into the mansion, is like stepping back some 80 years – because much of the house and the furniture remains the same – even though some are replicas of the originals.
-Eltham have made it simple for the whole family to explore each room as kids are given an activity booklet which needs to be stamped.
+Stepping into the mansion is like stepping back some 80 years – because much of the house and the furniture remains the same – even though some are replicas of the originals.
+Eltham has made it simple for the whole family to explore each room as kids are given an activity booklet which needs to be stamped.